 The new flower buds are borne close to the old flowers, so if you choose to deadhead you must take care to remove each individual deadhead without damaging the new bud.
 Plants can be lanky, cutting back by one half or more in late May or early June (The Chelsea Chop) can improve the habit.

 Deadheading can prolong blooming into September.
 Deadhead to lateral flower buds, when secondary bloom finishes cut down flowering stems to basal foliage.
-Yellowing of the foliage may occur in summer, particularly in dry conditions, deadleaf back to new growth at base of plant.
+Yellowing of the foliage may occur in summer, particularly in dry conditions.
 Prefers moist, shady, high organic matter conditions.
 Can grow in sun if kept constantly moist.
 Division in spring or autumn every 4-5 years.

 Although slow to establish Baptisia is a tough plant, drought tolerant, and low maintenance once it takes off.
 Will take low fertility soils very well.
 Will not usually require division for 10 years or more.